 The licensing agreements they sign include restrictions about where the content can be viewed.
 The streaming provider signs a separate contract for each region.

-Netflix is legally required to block attempts to access a country’s content from outside that country’s borders.
+Netflix is legally required to stop attempts to access a country’s content from outside that country’s borders.
 If they don’t attempt to restrict such access, they face legal and financial penalties.

-Each country is assigned a range of IP addresses for use by their citizens.
-Netflix uses your IP address to detect if you should be allowed to access their content.
+Each country is assigned a range of IP addresses for use by its citizens.
+Netflix uses your IP address to detect if you should be allowed to access its content.
 If an IP address doesn’t match the licensed country’s IP range, the streaming provider blocks access to the content.

 How a VPN Gets Around Netflix’s Barriers

 A Virtual Private Network (VPN) offers a variety of great features to its users.
 One of those features is the ability to make it appear as if a user’s internet connection is originating from a country other than their actual location.